codebykat/wp-post-by-email/CONTRIBUTING.md

 * Help troubleshoot problems and answer general questions.
 * Figure out the exact steps needed to reproduce bugs.

-## Tests ##

-The tests are pretty basic right now and don't do a very good job of covering all possible cases.
-Some obvious needs:

-* Figure out how to automate testing in both PHP 5.2 and 5.3.
-* Write a test that reproduces an issue reported in the support forum.

 ## Beta Testing ##